ppfreq

 • otherwise -gate_len is used, defaulting to 500000

-The command currently uses a fixed output format equivalent to %t %e, so by default it prints a wall-clock timestamp plus the external-clock reading.
-The formatter infrastructure in the implementation already has access to the internal and streamer channels as well.
+The command uses an output format string.
+By default it uses %t %e, so it prints a wall-clock timestamp plus the external-clock reading.

 Displayed channels